What is Alexandria’s Genesis?

 Fuchs heterochromic iridocyclitis

 A particular symptom of Fuchs heterochromic iridocyclitis is pigmentation loss in the iris, which can alter the color of the eyes.
-The cause of the condition is unknown, but it can lead to serious eye problems — such as glaucoma and vision loss — if it is not treated.
+The cause of the condition is unknown, but it could lead to serious eye problems — such as glaucoma and vision loss — if it is not treated.

 SEE RELATED: What is iridocyclitis?